 Each business has a type of client to which it is directed, and based on this, it is classified into:

 - B2B (Business-to-Busines): These are companies whose clients are other companies or businesses.
 For example, a building material store whose target audience are interior designers or architects.

 - B2C (Business-to-Consumer):

-Of stores for fashion, shoes, electronics, and more.
+For example, fashion stores, shoes, electronics, and more.

 - C2B (Consumer-to-Business):

-They are the classic freelance job entries such as,
+They are the classic freelance job entries such as

 Freelancer, Twago, Nubelo, or Adtriboo.